 What the Growth of Slack and Microsoft Teams Means for Enterprises

 Slack and Microsoft Teams have seen tremendous growth in small, medium, and large businesses.
-But, it’s the enterprise that will be most impacted by the ever-inclining adoption of team messaging apps and remote work.
+But, it’s the enterprise that will be most impacted by the ever-increasing adoption of team messaging apps and remote work.

 In many cases, multiple team messaging apps are used within the same company.